kyma-project/api-gateway/docs/user/README.md

 The API Gateway module offers the following features:

-- Ory Oathkeeper installation: The module simplifies and manages the installation of Ory Oathkeeper.
-- API Exposure: The module combines ORY Oathkeeper and Istio capabilities to offer the APIRule CustomResourceDefinition.
+- API Exposure: The module presents Istio capabilities to offer the APIRule CustomResourceDefinition.
 By creating APIRule custom resources, you can easily and securely expose your workloads.
 - Kyma Gateway installation: The module installs the default simple TLS Kyma Gateway.
+- Rate Limit: The module manages the configuration of local rate limiting on the Istio service mesh layer.

 ## Architecture